kotelnikov/mongoose-os-ide-native/README.md

-# Mongoose OS IDE with native build ESP32 applications on MacOS
+# Mongoose OS IDE with mos-native support

 This is a modification of [Mongoose OS](https://mongoose-os.com) extension provides support Mongoose OS in Visual Studio Code.
 The difference between the original extension is using [mos-native](https://github.com/v-kiniv/mos-native) script for building applications for ESP32 on MacOS in a fraction of the time (without using a Docker).
 Also in the modified extension was hidden option of the menu for remote build, because of false clicking sometimes.